 7 Fun & Creative Sandwich Ideas for Kids

 Creative sandwiches for my kids are great to make when my little ones have friends over.
 Even on a hot summer day, a creative sandwich for the kids before they hit the pool is worth making.
+The more creative I am the more the kids get involved in making the sandwiches with me.

 Tea Flower Sandwich